“You’re always so happy, how do you do it?” the client asked me as I examined her dog.

 Compartmentalization is how we focus on explaining atopy to one client while worrying about the CHF dog in oxygen in the back.
 It’s how we kindly and genuinely greet one client right after getting reamed out about charges by another.

 And it’s how we go home at the end of a 12-hour shift filled with emergencies and still manage to enjoy a good snuggle with our own pets.
 Compartmentalization is how we stay sane.
 So how do we do it in a healthy way?

 Leave Work at Work

 We all do it.
 We bring a chart home to write up.
 We research a case on VIN from our house.
 We stay up all night worrying about our splenectomy from that morning.
 We don’t give ourselves a break and that is a recipe for burnout.

 Start the process of disconnecting from work before you leave the office.
-Make sure your calls are made, your charts written up and your in-patients checked on.
+Make sure your calls are made, your charts are written up and your in-patients checked on.
 Then tell yourself you’re leaving.
 Make it a mantra.
-“Good-bye vet med.”
+“Goodbye vet med.”
 “Lauren has left the building.”
 “Peace out, pets.”
 Saying the same thing every time tells your brain to start shutting down.

 The mental shutdown may take a while.
 Allow yourself to process the day on the commute, but once you’re out of the car, work is over.
 When you start thinking about work again, remind yourself that it can wait until tomorrow.
 Your patients are safe with their families or the next doctor on shift.
-You clients have the number for the local emergency clinic.
+Your clients have the number for the local emergency clinic.
 It’s okay to stop thinking about work for a while.
 You are not a horrible person if you take time for yourself.

 Focus on One Thing at a Time